zorp-corp/sword/docs/persistence.md

 ## Snapshots

 After each event is processed, the working state is copied to the snapshot persistent arena to be used as input for the next event.
 Creating a durable snapshot consists of committing, and recording a pair of event number and noun pointer in a durable metadata record.
-(TODO: be less handwavy here)
+Metadata is referenced from the root page of a commit, and includes the event number of the snapshot and a pointer to the snapshotted noun.

 ## Event log

+The event log should live in a separate arena from Arvo snapshot nouns.
+These arenas should be of incomparable seniority: that is, references are not permitted between either of them.
+This precludes synchronization issues between snapshot and event log commits, and ensures that old epochs of the event log can be freed without corrupting a snapshot.

+In practice, this is achieved by copying the event from the stack to the event log once it is successfully computed, so that the computed arvo core and effects reference the event on the stack, rather than the event in the event log.
+This ensures that if the event or some subnoun of it is included in the Arvo snapshot, it is copied to the snapshot arena.

 Epochs in the event log can be stored as linked lists in the event log persistent arena.
 In order to safely release effects computed from incoming events, the events must be durably written to disk.

 Allocations in this arena may be made by bumping a pointer within pages.
 Dirtying a page does not necessitate copying as long as the pointer to the most recent event can be stored consistently, and is updated *after* an event is made durable on disk.
 This eliminates repeated copies of a page to re-dirty it after a commit.
 The only time when a free block of storage must be allocated to a page is when a new page is mapped.
 If each epoch has its own page set, then when an epoch is discarded, pages may simply be unmapped together and their blocks re-added to the free list.

+The separate arena need not be maintained in an entirely separate memory region.
+Rather, on disk, two indexes each with two root pages (which are alternated for commits) can be maintained, and the allocator can track which pages belong to which arena, and inform the persistence subsystem of this when requesting free pages, so that the persistence subsystem knows which index should track a newly dirtied page.

 ## Concurrency